 Most of the other things that help make the experience are done well.
-Ushers are nice and pretty chill.
+Ushers are nice (though they will check your ticket if you try to sneak into a better seat) .
 Some of the vendors do their jobs with some pizzazz (and the occasional thick Yinzer accent).
 The Parrot, now that he’s no longer part of a 1980’s cocaine ring, is one of the better baseball mascots

 The close proximity to the Allegheny means that power-hitting lefties can hit bombs that get wet.
 There’s something cool about watching a ball clear the entire ballpark, and that’s possible here.
 I’ve been lucky enough to see it happen a few times and it always creates a great buzz.

 I’ve been to games with near full houses and they are way more fun.
 Alas, the concession areas feel really crowded and lines can then take over an inning.
 The park is too pretty to be wasting time in line.
 So if you’re in a near-full PNC, eat BEFORE the game and so you have more time admiring the view.